algosup/2023-2024-project-4-sportshield-team-5/documents/management/critical-path.md

 <img src="weekly_reports/images/Dependencies.png">

 ### TASK ID:
-This is the unique identification of a particular task.
-It is essential to identify the pattern of dependent and independent tasks.
+This task requires a unique identification to distinguish it from others.
+It is crucial to identify which tasks are dependent on each other and which ones are independent.

 ### TASK NAME:
 This is the name of the task.

 ### PREDECESSOR:
-Here, we assign the TASK ID to different tasks that require a particular task to be completed before they can start executing.
-A dash is used to represent tasks that don't depend on any other tasks before starting.
+This field points out the tasks that require previous accomplishments on the project before being started.
+These accomplishments are represented by the identifiers of tasks in this field.
+A slash is used to represent tasks that don't depend on any other tasks before starting.

 ### DURATION:
 Here, we determine the estimated duration of each task.